 Findings are due early 2019: we expect to establish the presence of variation at a geographic level, and the reaso

 The campaign ran in 33 CCGs and consisted of advertising (including TV) and direct mail.
-Advertising ran alone for 6 weeks and was later combined for 6 weeks with direct mail in 22 CCGs to first-timers and non-responders.
+Advertising ran alone for 6 weeks and was later combined for 6 weeks with direct mail in 22 CCGs to first-timers and previous non-responders.
 The remaining 11 CCGs continued to receive advertising only.
 The campaign was aimed at people aged 55-74 in the lower socioeconomic groups (C2DE) and skewed towards men; this was based on pilots previously run by Cancer Research UK.

 The data we used to do this were extracted from the national bowel cancer screening database.
-We used age, location, date of test kit received and date kit sent back.
-For the direct mail element of the campaign, we obtained a set of data for bowel screening test kit recipients who did receive a CRUK-endorsement letter, and a separate set of data for bowel screening test kit recipients who did not.
+We used age, location, date of test kit received, and date kit sent back.
+For the direct mail element of the campaign, we obtained a set of data for bowel screening test kit recipients who received a CRUK-endorsement letter, and a separate set of data for bowel screening test kit recipients who did not.
 We did not receive any names, addresses, or NHS numbers, so no individuals could be identified.

 We split participants into 3 groups for the evaluation: